LitSignal/site-policy/Policies/github-community-guidelines.md

 * **Sexually obscene content** - Basically, don't post pornography.
 This does not mean that all nudity or sexual content is prohibited.
 We recognize that sexuality is a part of life and non-pornographic sexual content may be a part of your project, or may be presented for educational or artistic purposes.
 If you have any questions or concerns about something you want to post, [feel free to reach out and ask](https://github.com/contact) beforehand.

 * **Active malware or exploits** - Being part of a community includes not taking advantage of other members of the community.
 We do not allow anyone to use our platform for exploit delivery, such as using GitHub as a means to deliver malicious executables, or as attack infrastructure, for example by organizing denial of service attacks or managing command and control servers.
-Note, however, that we do not prohibit the posting of source code which could be used to develop malware or exploits, as the publication and distribution of such source code has educational value and provides a net benefit to the security community.

 ### What happens if someone breaks the rules?